goodahead/ventor-merp/outgoing_routing/doc/index.rst

 |

-* 1.0.4 (2023-xx-xx)
-    - Optimization of the serialize_record_ventor method
-    - Added reservation strategy "By Quantity Only"

 * 1.0.3 (2022-04-27)
     - Fixed reservation and removal strategy on ventor base module ignore force removal strategy on Product Category or/and Location